有機ELの世界に

 "The fact that the world's first full-color OLED television was made not by an electronics manufacturer, but by an oil company, caused quite a stir.
 At a time when OLED was almost unknown to the public, this was a leap forward that demonstrated the potential of television."

-After successfully announcing the full-color OLED TV, the company next turned to its main business of developing blue-emitting materials.
+After successfully announcing the full-color OLED television, the company next turned to its main business of developing blue-emitting materials.

 本物の青色を